DEVT 2101 - Community, Gender and Critical Development

 Learning & Teaching Activities

 There is a one hour lecture each week in this course, which is essential to your successful completion of the course.
-These lectures introduce and examine the central themes of the week’s topic and the information that you receive is vital for your participation in tutorials as well as the successful completion of assessment requirements.
+These lectures (whether pre-recorded, discussed in workshops or face-to-face) introduce and examine the central themes of the week’s topic and the information that you receive is vital for your participation in workshops as well as the successful completion of assessment requirements.
+In this course, we approach lectures as interactive spaces of learning and engagement with key issues raised in the course and as essential to the assessment items.

 Students are required to attend a two hour workshop each week.
 Attendance at and participation in these workshops on a weekly basis is a primary requirement of this course.
-There are ‘essential’ readings set for each workshop beginning from Week Two, which are available in a book of readings available from Image & Copy Centre (Level 1, Hughes Bld).
-These readings are designed to complement the material presented in the lectures and are essential for participation in the workshops.
-All students are expected to have read each week’s ‘essential readings’ for the workshop.
+There are essential readings set for each workshop beginning from Week One, which are available on MyUni and in a book of readings.
+These readings are designed to complement the material debated and discussed in the lectures and are essential for participation in the workshops.
+All students are expected to have read each week’s essential readings for the workshop.
 For those who wish to read further, supplementary readings have also been suggested for each week.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.